-Whether you are packing a hospital bag, or you have to take a snack basket to visit someone in the hospital, getting healthy nutritious snacks is the best way to survive hunger pangs at the hospital.
-At times when you can’t enjoy a full meal, and all you have to do is maintain the energy to bear labor pains or breastfeed a newborn, these go-to snacks are filling and a good energy booster.
+Whether you are packing a hospital bag, or you have to take a snack basket to visit someone in the hospital, getting healthy, nutritious snacks is the best way to survive hunger pangs at the hospital.
+When you can’t enjoy a full meal at the hospital, and all you have to do is maintain the energy to take labor pains or breastfeed a newborn, you need go-to snacks that are filling and a good energy booster.

-Especially for a c-section, you are not supposed to eat 24 hours before.
-Once you are done with the surgery, light snacks with apple juice are recommended if you are able to digest food post-surgery.
+Scheduled C-section moms are advised not to eat anything at least 12 hours before surgery.
+Once you are done with the surgery, light saltine crackers with apple juice are recommended to see if you can digest food post-surgery without feeling nauseous.

-Although hospitals offer saltine crackers and apple juice, it is a good idea to pack your preferred favorite snacks in a hospital bag.
+Although hospitals offer saltine crackers and apple juice, it is indeed a good idea to pack your favorite best snacks to take to the hospital for labor.

-Let’s find out the best snacks you can pack for your hospital stay that are not perishable or at least can stay fresh for a week or so.
+Let’s find out the best snacks you can pack for your hospital stay that are not perishable or can stay fresh for a week or so.

-If you are looking for healthy snacks to create a hospital snack basket, here is what you need to know.
+Here is what you need to know if you are looking for healthy snacks to create a hospital snack basket.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

-Whether you prefer healthy whole wheat crackers or regular tasty ones, it all depends on what you would like to eat at the time of your hospital stay.
+Whether you prefer healthy whole wheat crackers or regular tasty ones, it all depends on what you want to eat during your hospital stay.

 Crackers with cream cheese or peanut butter are delicious savory snacks when you do not feel like eating anything sweet.
-However, if you have a C-section, you should eat plain crackers (not too heavy snacks) only after surgery to see if you are able to stomach lighter foods.
+However, if you have a C-section, you should eat plain crackers (not too heavy snacks) only after surgery to see if you can stomach lighter foods.

 Nuts with your favorite dry freeze fruits make the best trail mix.
 You can create your own or get a store-bought one.
-You can mix almonds with dry cranberry, cashews, and M&Ms to satisfy your sweet tooth.
+To satisfy your sweet tooth, you can mix almonds with dry cranberry, cashews, and M&Ms.

-Although I prefer raw and unsalted nuts in my trail mix, it all depends on how you personally like them to taste.
+Although I prefer raw and unsalted nuts in my trail mix, it depends on how you like them to taste.

-Dates are the best source of energy for pain management during or before labor.
+Dates are the best energy source for pain management during or before labor.
 It helps the cervix to dilate faster.
 Even after delivery, dates are the best healthy snack that gives immediate energy, is a good source of fiber, and is an excellent natural sweetener.

 Try these Medjool dates – they taste by far the best.

-If you have a toddler visiting you during your hospital stay, cheese sticks are a family favorite snack.
+Cheese sticks are a family favorite snack if you have a toddler visiting you during your hospital stay.

 You can also try crispy cheese sticks crackers as a perfect hospital snack.